 (at around 15 mins) When Costigan is talking to his uncle while his mother is dying in the hospital, a fire extinguisher is on the wall in the hospital hallway.
 When the scene cuts to the uncle and back to Costigan, the fire extinguisher is gone, but the hook is still visible.

-(at around 2 mins) When Frank is in the diner in the beginning with young Colin, the package of lighters, the gum, the Halls cough drops, and the mints are rearranged in each shot.
+When Frank is in the convenience store in the beginning with young Colin, the lighters, gum, Halls cough drops, and mints are arranged differently in each shot.

 (at around 33 mins) When Costigan and Costello meet at the bar for the very first time, Costigan's cast is bright white, and the top edge is very smooth and straight.
 Next after Costello calls him to the back room (I ain't the cops, and I ain't askin'), the cast is clearly different, a much duller shade of white, and the top edge of the cast is very frayed.

 (at around 38 mins) As the Providence thugs bodies are being photographed, the initial close-up shot of the body in tan trousers has the feet close together, right calf laying on the left ankle.
 In the subsequent full view, the legs are moved, with the left leg tucked up more so the right knee is laying over the left calf.

 (at around 59 mins) When Ellerby briefs the cops in to the surveillance operation he turns around from watching the monitor and stands still.
 In the next shot he is still doing the turning motion while continuing the sentence.

 In the subway scenes Queenan and Costigan enter car #01844, and exit car #01884.

 When Billy leaves Madolyn's office after she refuses to give him a prescription for Valium, she writes the prescription and goes after him without her jacket.
 In the next scene, she's catching up with him outside the building, wearing her jacket.